Australian Open: Records

-Television coverage and attendance
+Media coverage and attendance

 From 1973 to 2018, the Seven Network served as the host broadcaster of the Australian Open.
 In March 2018, it was announced that the Nine Network had acquired the rights to the tournament beginning in 2020, for a period of five years.
 The network later bought the rights for the 2019 tournament as well.
 The Open's broadcast rights are lucrative in the country, as it occurs near the end of the Summer non-ratings season — which gives its broadcaster opportunities to promote their upcoming programming lineup.
+As of 2022, Nine has extended its rights to the Australian Open until 2029.

 In Europe the tournament is broadcast on Eurosport.
 Other broadcasters in the region have included the BBC in the United Kingdom, SRG in Switzerland, NOS in Netherlands and RTS in Serbia.
 In the United Kingdom, the BBC dropped its live coverage of the 2016 tournament just a month before the start due to budget cuts, leaving Eurosport as the exclusive live broadcaster.

 Elsewhere, beIN Sports broadcasts it into the Middle East and northern Africa, and SuperSport in sub-Sahara Africa.
 In the United States, the tournament is broadcast on ESPN2, ESPN3 and the Tennis Channel, with limited highlights airing on ABC.
 The championship matches are televised live on ESPN.
 While it is broadcast on ESPN International in Central and Latin America.
 It is broadcast on TSN in Canada.

 In the Asia–Pacific region, the tournament is broadcast on five television networks in China, including national broadcaster CCTV, provincial networks Beijing TV, Shanghai Dragon TV and Guangdong TV and English language Star Sports, as well as online on iQIYI Sports.
 Elsewhere in the region, it is broadcast in Japan by national broadcaster NHK, and pay-TV network Wowow.
 In the Indian subcontinent, Sony Six has broadcast since 2015 and, in the rest of Asia, it is broadcast on Fox Sports Asia until the network's shutdown in 2021 and the rights is acquired by beIN Sports from 2022 except for Vietnam which will be broadcast on K+.

 Attendance

+The Australian Open is the most attended Grand Slam tournament.
+The tournament in 2025 set a new attendance record of 1,218,831 while the single-day attendance record is 97,132, recorded on the 17 January 2025.

 The following record of attendance begins in 1987, when the tournament moved from being held in December to in January (the immediate preceding tournament was December 1985).
 1987 was the last year that the Kooyong Tennis Club hosted the tournament; since 1988 it has been held at Melbourne Park.
 The average growth rate over the period covered below is more than 7%.
+Note that these figures include attendances for the week of qualifying and pre-main tournament events.